wayetender/rmiprojgroup4/README.md

 -----

  1. Compile the source: `./build.sh`
+ 2. Edit the files `myhostname` and `rmicodebases` to reflect your node's hostname and the RMI server codebase(s) to use.
- 2. Start the codebase webserver; it runs on port 8000: `./runwebserver.sh &`
+ 3. Start the codebase webserver; it runs on port 8000: `./runwebserver.sh &`
- 3. Start the RMI registry with the codebase server: `./runregistry.sh http://localhost:8000/ &` -- don't forget the trailing slash!
+ 4. Start the RMI registry with the codebase server: `./runregistry.sh &`
- 4. Start the Queued compute server: `./runqueue.sh localhost http://localhost:8000/`
+ 5. Start the Queued compute server: `./runqueue.sh`
- 5. In a separate window, start a worker: `./runworker.sh localhost http://localhost:8000/ localhost`
+ 6. In a separate window, start a worker: `./runworker.sh`
- 6. In a separate window, start the client: `./runclient.sh localhost`
+ 7. In a separate window, start the client: `./runclient.sh localhost`

+**Note:** For the RMI codebases, don't forget the trailing slash if it is not a JAR.